yanferens/go-interview-practice/README.md

 - Copies your solution file into the challenge directory.
 - Runs the tests.
 - Cleans up any temporary files used during testing.

 ---

+## **Challenge List**

+The challenges are organized in increasing difficulty from beginner to advanced levels.
+Start from the easier ones if you're new to Go, and progress to the more complex ones as you build your skills.

+### **Beginner Challenges**

+1. **Challenge 1: Sum of Two Numbers**
+   - Implement a function to sum two integers.
+   - Focus: Basic Go syntax, function implementation.

+2. **Challenge 2: Reverse a String**
+   - Implement a function to reverse a string.
+   - Focus: String manipulation, runes, and character handling.

+3. **Challenge 3: Employee Data Management**
+   - Implement a struct to manage employee data with basic operations.
+   - Focus: Structs, methods, slice operations.

+6. **Challenge 6: Word Frequency Counter**
+   - Implement a function that counts word occurrences in a text.
+   - Focus: Maps, string handling, data processing.

+### **Intermediate Challenges**

+4. **Challenge 4: Concurrent Graph BFS Queries**
+   - Implement a BFS algorithm for graph traversal with concurrency.
+   - Focus: Goroutines, channels, graph algorithms.

+5. **Challenge 5: HTTP Authentication Middleware**
+   - Implement an HTTP middleware for authentication.
+   - Focus: HTTP handling, middleware pattern.

+7. **Challenge 7: Bank Account with Error Handling**
+   - Implement a banking system with proper error handling.
+   - Focus: Custom errors, error handling, thread safety.

+### **Advanced Challenges**

+8. **Challenge 8: Chat Server with Channels**
+   - Implement a chat server using channels and goroutines.
+   - Focus: Concurrency patterns, message passing, goroutine management.

+9. **Challenge 9: RESTful Book Management API**
+   - Implement a RESTful API for a book management system.
+   - Focus: Web services, HTTP routing, JSON handling, database interactions.

+---